 This is especially true in the city of Newark, where many families struggle with high rates of poverty, food insecurity, and the challenges of raising children with developmental delays.
 According to the U.S. Census Bureau (2023), 27.3% of Newark residents live below the poverty line, a rate more than double the state average of 11.5%.
 In addition, a Rutgers-affiliated study found that nearly 5% of Newark students had been diagnosed with autism, a prevalence substantially higher than the national average (Chalkbeat, 2023).

-These realities underscore the urgent need for programs like URC’s Parent Support Group, which aims to eliminate barriers by providing hybrid access—virtual sessions every month and in-person meetings quarterly.
+These realities underscore the urgent need for programs like URC’s Parent Support Group in the City of Newark which aims to eliminate barriers by providing hybrid access—virtual sessions every month and in-person meetings quarterly.

-Your support and contributions make it possible for us to empower parents, strengthen families, and sustain our Parent Support Group program.
-Together, we can provide the tools, resources, and encouragement caregivers need to thrive and build stronger communities.
+Your generous support makes it possible for us to empower parents, strengthen families, and sustain our Parent Support Group Program.
+Together, we are equipping caregivers with the tools, resources, and encouragement they need to thrive.
+Your support will help us make a great difference.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.